mireo/can-utils/dbc/README.md

 ### See Also:

 For a complete example of a custom class that implements these callbacks, see [v2c_transcoder.h](../../include/v2c/v2c_transcoder.h).
-It includes CAN frame encoding and decoding.
+It supports CAN frame encoding and decoding.

 For a header file that contains all the callback signatures that you can copy and paste, see [parser_template.h](parser_template.h).